Smiling drummer sitting with a djembe in West Africa, part of the Rhythm Power Tour

 Timber

-All our drum shells are protected by a lifetime structural warranty.
-Under normal use, your djembe or dun shell is built to last a lifetime.
-This warranty also applies to 2nd Grade drums that have been repaired—you can trust their structural integrity!
-Additionally, the timber frames of the following instruments are covered under this warranty:
+Our drum shells are protected by a lifetime structural warranty, ensuring that your djembe or dun shell is built to stand the test of time under normal use.
+This warranty also extends to 2nd Grade drums that have been repaired, so you can trust their structural integrity.

-• African Marimbas and Balafons
+African Marimbas and Balafons

-• Gadzikwa Series Cajons
+Gadzikwa Series Cajons

-• Rob Towler Tongue Drums
+Rob Towler Tongue Drums

 Keep your drum away from:

-• harsh, humid conditions
+• Harsh, humid conditions

-• direct sunlight
+• Direct sunlight

-• places without ventilation, such as the boot of a car.
+• Places without ventilation, such as the boot of a car.

 A faulty skin is one with inherent defects.
 This does not include: